Indiana Payday Loan Law and Legislation

 - June 2, 2016 – The Consumer Financial Protection Bureau (CFPB) proposed a Payday Loan Rule that hasn’t yet fully come into effect.

 - However, it is more and more unlikely that the rule will ever come into effect and not without Indiana’s assistance: a specific bill in the U.S. Senate that would enact many previous regulations is actually being co-sponsored by an Indiana senator.

 - 2018 – SB 245 was intended to raise the minimum amount of a loan, it failed to pass into the Senate.

 - 2018 – SB 325 was intended to raise the loan limits to $605 and $1,500, respectively, increase the loan term from 90 days to 12 months and allow APR of up to 222%.
 The bill passed the Indiana House, however, it died in the Indiana Senate.

 - 2019 – Another bill, SB 104, was intended to cap payday loan APRs at 36%, however, it was voted down.

 - April 2019 – The most recent bill, SB 613, passed the Senate but died in the House.
-Should it have passed, it “would have allowed 2 new loan types, including loans of $605 to $1,500 for six to 12 months with annual percentage rates up to 192%”.
-(Southbendtribune.com)
+It would permit two new types of loans.
+These loans include those whose amounts are $605 up to $1,500 and whose loan life ranges from six months to 12 months.
+The APR of these loans is up to 192%.

 - Thus, as of today, the situation stays the same.
 However, Indiana is one of the states where payday lenders do make a stir and are not ready to give up easily.